sicordero/sicordero.github.io/content/publication/cordero-2020-3-dvis/index.md

 - 3D Data Visualization
 - Talk

 summary: Augmented Reality (AR) and Virtual Reality (VR) may hold a key to unlocking advanced geospatial data analysis.
 Can this kind of visualization support more than just narrative storytelling?
 We think so.
+Talk available above at Video link.

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: 'Image credit: S. Isabel Cordero'
+  focal_point: ''
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.